-- Cite the situations in which the fair value option can be used.
+- Note the situations in which the fair value option can be used.

 - Recognize the situations in which fair values or a modified form of fair values are applied to the valuation of acquired assets and liabilities, as well as the impairment analyses for inventory, fixed assets, and goodwill.

 Table of Contents

 Chapter 1 – Fair Value Accounting

 Transaction Costs and Other Conditions